Five areas. One clear picture of where you are the ceiling.

 Scoring

-Built for founders who are scaling beyond themselves.
+Built for founders who are ready to see the real picture.

-The FDI is designed for business owners who are actively involved in the day-to-day and want an objective view of their structural dependency before it becomes the ceiling.
+The FDI is designed for business owners who are actively involved in the day-to-day and want an honest, scored view of where they are the bottleneck before it becomes the ceiling.